 Jamel Dontez Hatcher was born in Cleveland, Ohio, on March 21, 1986.
 Though he seemingly hailed from a loving household, the neighborhood didn’t really provide a safe environment.
 He explained that while growing up, he would always have to look over his shoulder to avoid being jumped or hurt.
 Jamel had always been a creatively gifted and talented individual and wanted to pursue a career in poetry or make a mark in the world of music.
 Nevertheless, his hopes for a bright future were quashed when he became involved in the matters of drugs and alcohol.
 However, his life saw a turning point when he was 17.
 Danielle Boone entered Jamel’s life as a ray of sunshine and positivity, and he could sense things were going to get just fine.
 After about a year of knowing each other, they moved in together.

 With Danielle’s love and support, things began to change for the better for Jamel.
-He had improved his ways and was aiming to build a successful life with his beautiful partner.
+He had improved his ways and was aiming to build a successful life with his loving partner.
 At 18 years of age, the pair got pregnant and welcomed a beautiful baby girl into their lives — Chyanne Hatcher — in April 2005.
 Sadly, they faced financial hardships soon after, and Jamel began dealing drugs again.
 On the fateful night of May 5, 2005, Jamel and his friends were chilling at the former’s residence.
-Along with his pals, Jamel had consumed alcohol and drugs.
+Along with his pals, he had consumed alcohol and drugs.
 He said he was not in his senses and was searching the house for a particular gun after his friends left his apartment.
 The father of one started to think one of his friends stole his gun and was beginning to lose his temper.

-He said that he had found a shotgun and was demonstrating his frustration while Danielle was trying to calm him down.
-According to Jamel’s account, he accidentally shot Danielle in the head in an intoxicated state.
+On the show, Jamel said that he had found a shotgun and was demonstrating his frustration while Danielle was trying to calm him down.
+According to his account, he accidentally shot Danielle in the head in an intoxicated state.
 The latter instantly died from the gunshot wound.
 The following day, he was arrested and charged with the murder.
 During his interrogation, he claimed that at the time of the murder, he was at the house of a friend named Latanya Harper, with whom he had spent the night.
 Upon questioning Latanya, the authorities learned that although she had slept with Jamel, it was several hours after Danielle’s death.
 After connecting the dots, the detectives believed that the couple got into a heated argument on the fateful night, and then Jamel landed the fatal blow to her head.

 Nearly three years after the shooting death of Danielle Boone, on February 22, 2008, Jamel Dontez Hatcher pleaded guilty to involuntary manslaughter in order to avoid trial and get a reduced sentence.
 Consequently, he was sentenced to 20 years in prison for killing his girlfriend and the mother of his child.
 Since Danielle was close to her grandparents, Jamel got in touch with them three years after his sentencing and expressed his regret and guilt.
 He also showed determination to redeem himself as he completed multiple prison courses.
-Moreover, in 2014, he even created a program called The Danielle Project, which aims to combat toxic masculinity, something he claimed that he had inculcated early on in his life.
+Moreover, in 2014, he even created a program called The Danielle Project, which aims to combat toxic masculinity, something he claimed he had inculcated early on in his life.